 Inside the Special Forces are also a few Army Warrant Officers who rank as officers above the senior-most Enlisted but lower than a Commissioned Officer.
-The army ranks in Special Forces are present, despite when you like from aside, it looks like there is no ranks in the ODAs (Operational Detachment Alpha).
+The army ranks in Special Forces are present, despite when you like aside, it looks like there are no ranks in the ODAs (Operational Detachment Alpha).

 Positions in an A-Team

-- The Commanding Officer and the Warrant Officer determine the best course of action to take throughout the mission and must be able to adapt and change plans as necessary.
+- The Commanding Officer and the Warrant Officer determine the best course of action to take throughout the mission and must adapt and change plans as necessary.
 In addition to serving as the commanding officers of guerrilla and insurgent armies assembled by the A-team, they may also advise foreign leaders and officials.

 - Communications Sergeants are in charge of the sophisticated communications equipment the team carries.
 They are also the soldiers who relay any information gathered by the Intelligence Sergeants back to Special Operations Command (SOCOM).
 The Communications Sergeant may also be responsible for carrying out any Psychological Operations (PSYOP) related to broadcasting.

 - Engineer Sergeants plan the logistics of the mission.
-They serve as navigators and design needed structures in the field such as impromptu bridges.
+They serve as navigators and design needed structures in the field, such as impromptu bridges.
 They are also trained in demolitions and sabotage.